Complete Golf Store Business Logo

 • This club is not for you if you're looking for high feedback and less forgiveness.

 For the golfer who wants to reclaim some lost distance or just make the game easier, the Callaway MAVRIK irons need to be part of their custom fitting session.
-These irons have loads of speed no matter which part of the face hits the ball.
+These clubs have loads of speed no matter which part of the face hits the ball.

 Callaway has long produced some of the most forgiving irons on the market, and the addition of Hogan's Apex brand makes them even more appealing.

-Since 2014, Callaway has determined that two Apex models (standard and Pro) are sufficient to meet the needs of the majority of golfers of forged irons.
-Last year, however, the market moved radically as some firms introduced three-, four-, and even five-model forged iron families that could be combined and matched to build an individual's ideal set.
+Since 2014, Callaway has determined that two Apex models (standard and Pro) are sufficient to meet the needs of the majority of golfers for forged irons.
+Last year, however, the market moved radically as some firms introduced three-, four-, and even five-model forged iron families that could be combined and matched to build an individual’s ideal set.

-In a daring new step, Callaway has created the five-model Apex 21 family – Apex 21, Apex Pro 21, Apex MB, Apex DCB, and Apex TCB – with irons to suit everyone from tour stars such as Xander Schauffele and Jon Rahm to 20-handicap club golfers.
+In a daring new step, Callaway has created the five-model Apex 21 family – Apex 21, Apex Pro 21, Apex MB, Apex DCB, and Apex TCB – with irons to suit everyone from tour stars such as Xander Schauffele and Jon Rahm to 20-handicap golfers.

 Callaway's Apex 21 is their mid-handicapper model, while the Apex 21 Pro is more of a blade that is better suited for golfers with low handicaps.